melvinkukwansafari/rahisisha/README.md

 # Usage

--Login or register as a new user.
+-Open the app and land to the Login page or register as a new user(Job seeker) or employer.
 -Use the search bar to search for jobs by category.
 -View job details and apply for jobs.